Medically reviewed by Drugs.com. Last updated on May 3, 2022.

 - Hydrotherapy, which involves swimming or moving in water

-- Animal-assisted therapy, such as using therapy dogs or therapeutic horseback riding
+- Animal-assisted therapy, such as therapeutic horseback riding

-If you think alternative or complementary therapies might help your child, talk to your doctor or therapist about the possible benefits and risks, and how the approach might fit into the medical treatment plan.
+If you think alternative or complementary therapies might help your child, talk to your health care provider or therapist.
+Discuss the possible benefits and risks and how the approach might fit into the medical treatment plan.

 Coping and support

-Children with Rett syndrome need help with most daily tasks, such as eating, walking and using the bathroom.
-This constant care can be exhausting and stressful for families.
-And in one study, for example, seizures were linked to higher levels of stress for parents whose daughters have Rett syndrome.
+Children and adults with Rett syndrome need help with most daily tasks, such as eating, walking and using the bathroom.
+This constant care and disturbed sleep can be exhausting and stressful for families and can impact the health and well-being of family members.

 - Find ways to relieve stress.
 It's natural to feel overwhelmed at times.
 Talk about your problems with a trusted friend or family member to help relieve your stress.
-Take some time for yourself doing something you like to recharge your battery.
+Take some time for yourself and do something that you enjoy so you can relax.